Barbara Hall (politician): Toronto District School Board review

 On March 16, 2015, Hall was appointed by the provincial government to chair a seven-member panel that will conduct public consultations to review the governance of the Toronto District School Board in an effort to "restore public confidence" in the institution after a series of controversies.

 #TorontoStrong Fund administrator

 After the Toronto van attack in April 2018, Hall was appointed as administrator by the volunteer steering committee of the #TorontoStrong Fund on June 13, 2018.
 She is tasked with distributing the approximately $3.4 million to the 26 victims and survivors of the attack by September 28, 2018.

-Advocate against Cabbagetown DayCare

-The former Ontario Human Rights Commission Head has been an outspoken advocate against a local daycare for young children in her home area of Cabbagetown in Toronto.
-"It just seems like a massive change for the neighborhood" Hall is quoted in a Dec.
-12, 2018 National Post article by Chris Selley.